Aggravated Assault Attorneys Passaic County, NJ

 - Many more depending on the exact nature of your case

-Contact our Woodland Park Aggravated Assault Defense Attorneys Today
+Contact our Little Falls Aggravated Assault Defense Attorneys Today

-At Del Sardo & Montanari, we treat each client with the respect and compassion we would expect to receive across New Jersey towns such as Paterson, Wayne, Clifton, Woodland Park, Little Falls, West Milford and Passaic County.
+At The Montanari Law Group, we treat each client with the respect and compassion we would expect to receive across New Jersey towns such as Paterson, Wayne, Clifton, Woodland Park, Little Falls, West Milford, and Passaic County.
 When dealing with serious criminal charges such as aggravated assault, you can lean on our extensive experience and knowledge of the New Jersey Criminal Court system as we strive to have your charges reduced or dismissed.

-Contact us online or call our Woodland Park offices at (973) 233-4396 today to speak with one of our criminal defense attorneys concerning your aggravated assault or simple assault case and how we can best serve your needs.
+Contact us online or call our Little Falls offices at (973) 233-4396 today to speak with one of our criminal defense attorneys concerning your aggravated assault or simple assault case and how we can best serve your needs.